maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 == Changelog ==

+= 1.0.4 =
+- Removed call to screen_icon() function as it's now deprecated
+- Added WC Tested tags to plugin header for compatibility check

 = 1.0.3 =
 - Updated version number as the .org directory doesn't currently update the Last Updated date by simply updating the Tested up to value